jywade/CS50-Python-Simulation/README.md

-# cs50-Python-Simulation
+## Lab 6: World Cup

-In this lab for CS50, I write a program to run simulations of the FIFA World Cup.
+##### Simulations of the FIFA World Cup.

+This is a program that ultimately sorts the teams in descending order of how many times they won simulations (according to counts) and prints the estimated probability that each team wins the World Cup.